 Every year, trusted financial industry investment research and management company, Morningstar, reviews the nation’s 529 college savings programs.
-Once its analysis is complete, Morningstar ranks the 529 plans in a report released at the beginning of November 2022.
+Once its analysis is complete, Morningstar ranks the 529 plans in a report released every November.

-Ohio’s 529 Plan is pleased to announce that the CollegeAdvantage Direct 529 Plan maintained its silver rating for the tenth year in a row.
-In addition, BlackRock CollegeAdvantage, Ohio’s Advisor 529 Plan retained its bronze ranking.
+Ohio’s 529 Plan is pleased to announce that the CollegeAdvantage Direct 529 Plan maintained its silver rating for the eleventh year in a row.
+In addition, BlackRock CollegeAdvantage, Ohio’s Advisor 529 Plan retained its bronze ranking for the fourth year.
 This makes Ohio one of only three state programs that have both their Direct and Advisor 529 Plans ranked as medal-class college savings programs by Morningstar.
-The high ranking for both CollegeAdvantage 529 Plans highlights the strength of these two college savings plans as well as the industry’s regard for Ohio’s 529 Plan as one of the best in the nation.
+The high ranking for both CollegeAdvantage 529 Plans highlights the strength of Ohio’s two college savings plans as well as the industry’s regard for Ohio’s 529 Plan as one of the best in the nation.

 Morningstar research process to determine the ranking of a 529 plan, is based in four pillars.
 Ohio’s Direct 529 Plan ranked positive in all four pillars, making it one of only six plans nationwide to do so.
 The pillars are: